audreylewellen/momentum-backtest/README.md

    ```

    - This will run the momentum backtest, plot results, and perform CAPM alpha & beta analysis for the AAPL strategy.
+   - Note: After the first plot window (showing the backtest results) appears, you need to close it to see the CAPM regression plot and output.